 [Section 120 amended by No. 59 of 1995 s.
 85.]

-121. Proceedings
+121. Proceedings for offences

 (1) Proceedings for an offence against this Act may be taken by the Commissioner.

 (2) Notwithstanding the provisions of any other Act, proceedings for an offence against this Act may be brought within the period of 3 years after the commission of the alleged offence or, with the consent of the Minister, at any later time.